-PrereQuisite Skills (Q Skills)
+Prerequisite Skills (Q Skills)

 The requirements outlined in the Q Skills for Communication, Using Mathematics and Using ICT align with the mainstream Levels of Progression and are broken down into five skill areas.
 These range from Experience (Q1) to Consolidate (Q5).
-Within each of the skill areas learners' progress can be demonstrated by moving through the Q Skills as well as decreasing levels of supports from adults within a skill.
+Within each of the skill areas, learners' progress can be demonstrated by moving through the Q Skills as well as decreasing levels of supports from adults within a skill.

-Q Skills software
+Q Skills software and login

 The Q Skills software is designed to complement the Q Skills assessment resource.
 The software allows learners’ progress to be tracked, measured and reported, enabling teachers to support the individual needs within their classroom.

 To use the Q Skills software, your school will need to be signed up with C2K as a Google for Education school.
 You will also need a PIN to register as a teacher on the software.
 All special schools in Northern Ireland have been sent an email containing the PIN for their school.
 If your school has not received a PIN and you are interested in using the Q Skills software, then please contact [email protected].

-The prerequisite skills (Q Skills) online training course is now available for all teachers of learners with special educational needs (SEN) who are building their skills towards Level 1 on the Levels of Progression.
+The Prerequisite Skills (Q Skills) online training course is now available for all teachers of learners with special educational needs (SEN) who are building their skills towards Level 1 on the Levels of Progression.
 The course provides training on the Q Skills of Communication, Using Mathematics and Using ICT.
-It also includes advice for Assessment Coordinators and a PowerPoint which they may use for their own in-school training needs.
+It also includes advice for Assessment Co-ordinators and a PowerPoint, which they may use for their own in-school training needs.